 The university awards both graduate and undergraduate degrees.
 Many include certification or licensure, while others prepare students to pursue certification or licensure following graduation.
 Many ORU majors offer specialized study in areas of concentrations.
 The minimum number of credits required for an undergraduate degree is 128 semester hours.
 Online degree programs beginning with the 2016-17 catalog require a minimum of 120 semester hours.
 The Anna Vaughn College of Nursing has also be approved to work towards a degree program requiring a minimum of 120 semester credit hours.
 More information is available in the college and departmental sections of this catalog.

-The Bachelor of Science (B.S.) degree is awarded in Accounting; Biology; Biomedical Chemistry; Bioengineering; Business Administration; Chemistry; Christian Caregiving and Counseling; Church Ministries; Cinema/ Television/Digital Media; Computer Information Technology; Communication; Convergence Journalism; Drama/Television/Film Performance; Early Childhood Education; Elementary Education; Engineering Physics; Environmental Sustainability; Finance; Global Environmental Sustainability; Graphic Design; Health and Exercise Science; HPE Education; Information Technology; International Business; International Business and Ministry; Leadership Studies; Liberal Studies; Leisure Science; Management; Marketing; Mathematical Finance; Mathematical Physics; Mathematics Education; Mathematics; Mathematics Preactuary; Medical Molecular Biology; Medical Technology; Music Production; Psychology; Public Relations and Advertising; Quantitative Business Administration; Science Education; Special Education Mild-Moderate Disabilities; Sports Management; and Worship Arts.
+The Bachelor of Science (B.S.) degree is awarded in Accounting; Advertising; Biology; Biomedical Chemistry; Bioengineering; Business Administration; Chemistry; Christian Caregiving and Counseling; Church Ministries; Cinema/ Television/Digital Media; Computer Information Technology; Communication; Convergence Journalism; Drama/Television/Film Performance; Early Childhood Education; Elementary Education; Engineering Physics; Environmental Sustainability; Finance; Global Environmental Sustainability; Graphic Design; Health and Exercise Science; HPE Education; Information Technology; International Business; International Business and Ministry; Leadership Studies; Liberal Studies; Leisure Science; Management; Marketing; Mathematical Finance; Mathematical Physics; Mathematics Education; Mathematics; Mathematics Preactuary; Medical Molecular Biology; Medical Technology; Music Production; Psychology; Public Relations; Quantitative Business Administration; Science Education; Special Education Mild-Moderate Disabilities; Sports Management; and Worship Arts.

 Other bachelor degrees include the Bachelor of Science in Engineering (B.S.E.), Bachelor of Music (B.M.) in Music Performance, Music Composition and Music Therapy; Bachelor of Music Education (B.M.E.), Bachelor of Science in Nursing (B.S.N.); and the Bachelor of Social Work (B.S.W.).